backdrop-contrib/php/README.md

 project installer.
 Anyone using this module should download it from Github and install it manually.

-If anyone has idea on how to make this module less insecure, we welcome them.
+If anyone has ideas on how to make this module less insecure, we welcome them.

 Pull Requests are welcome.